ShaunCurtis/GitHubSite/site/PrePublish/Building-a-Database-Application-in-Blazor-Part-2.md

 2. Generics make much of the boilerplating possible.
 They create complexity, but are worth the effort.
 3. Interfaces are crucial for Dependancy Injection and UI boilerplating.

-If you're reading this article well into the future, check the readme in the repository for the latest version of the article set.
+If you're reading this article in the future, check the readme in the repository for the latest version of this article set.

 ## History